LinkFrost/326-Git-Tutorial/README.md

 `git switch <branch_name>` - Another way to switch branches.

 `git merge <branch_name>` - Merges working branch to main/master (do this on **main/master**!).
 If you can, do this through GitHub so you can view all potential merge conflicts in a clean UI (The VSCode git extension also allows you to do this)

+`git log` - Shows a history of commits to the repository.

 ---